 Michelle Liva, LMFT, began her career in community mental health, where she developed a strong foundation in accessible, trauma-informed care.
 After several years in private practice, she found herself craving deeper collaboration and a renewed sense of purpose through community-driven work.
 That calling led her to Maple Counseling at the Palisades Community Renewal Center, where she is proud to support individuals and families impacted by the Palisades Fire.

-As Clinical Director, Michelle oversees the clinical team and helps guide outreach efforts, community partnerships, and program development in collaboration with P.S.
-Arts.
-She is deeply committed to integrating mental health services with creative, relational, and culturally responsive approaches that reflect the unique needs of this community, helping clients feel supported, empowered, and rooted as they rebuild.
+Michelle is deeply committed to integrating mental health services with creative, relational, and culturally responsive approaches that reflect the unique needs of this community, helping clients feel supported, empowered, and rooted as they rebuild.

 Maple Counseling